Calm Skin by Easing Stress

 Avoid harsh products like lotions with alcohol, deodorant soaps, and even some laundry soaps.
 These can inflame your super-sensitive skin.
-Skip clothes in scratchy, rough fabrics.
-Choose softer, cotton-based clothing instead.
+Don’t buy clothes made from scratchy, rough fabrics.
+Choose softer, cotton-based ones instead.

 Quit Smoking and Drinking

-Smoking can trigger psoriasis flares.
-Quitting may help ease them.
+Smoking can trigger flares.
 Talk to your doctor if you're thinking of using a nicotine patch to help you quit.
-For some people, they make psoriasis worse.
+For some, they make psoriasis worse.

-Heavy drinking can trigger psoriasis symptoms and make your treatment not work as well.
-Drinking can also cause dangerous side effects when combined with some psoriasis drugs.
+Heavy drinking can also trigger symptoms and affect your treatment.
+It can even cause dangerous side effects when combined with some psoriasis drugs.